wethod/learning-center-source/content/glossary/index.md

 Wasted hours are generated when one of the following conditions is true:

-* A person is planned on the project A but he/she doesn't work on that project at all;
+* A person is planned into the project A but he/she doesn't work on that project at all;

-* A person is planned on the project A but he/she works on the project B instead and the project B has a non chargeable [job order category]({{< relref "settings/index.md#company" >}}).
+* A person is planned into the project A but he/she works on the project B instead and the project B has a non chargeable [job order category]({{< relref "settings/index.md#company" >}}).